snoobi/SnoobiPeanut/README.md

 * Application must work well with newest Firefox and/or Chrome
  * Forget IE :)

+## Rules
+* Third party libraries are allowed to use
+* You must code the application yourself
+ * No copy-pasting from external projects
+* Database abstraction can be utilized
+* Comment your code blocks

 ## Data model requirements

 * Post relates to single forum category